michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 - n: (golf) the flexibility of the shaft of a golf club
 - v: thrash about flexibly in the manner of a whiplash
 ### Family
-whip: whiplike, whipped, whipper, whipping, whips+;whipper: whippers;whipping: whippings
+- whip: whiplike, whipped, whipper, whipping, whips+
+- whipper: whippers
+- whipping: whippings
 ### Examples
 - The extra height of the lid accommodates whipped cream or cappuccino foam, and its inner ring reduces “dribble at the rim,” the company’s website says.
 - “I saw in my dreams they were whipping me,” he said.